Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Oktober 2024 05.26.19 UTC
+- WIB: Selasa, 15 Oktober 2024 06.23.03 UTC
-- WITA: Selasa, 15 Oktober 2024 06.26.19 UTC
+- WITA: Selasa, 15 Oktober 2024 07.23.03 UTC
-- WIT: Selasa, 15 Oktober 2024 07.26.19 UTC
+- WIT: Selasa, 15 Oktober 2024 08.23.03 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny